 Best things to do in Mount Cook NP

-This relatively flat 5 km hike has some of the most scenic views in the whole park.
-From White Horse Hill carpark the route travels all the way through the Hooker Valley eventually ending up at the Hooker Valley Glacial Lake, where iceberg’s can be seen carving off the glacier and floating all the way down to the shoreline.
+Hooker valley track is a relatively flat 10-kilometer round-trip hike with some of the most scenic views in the whole park.
+From the White Horse Hill parking lot, the route travels all the way through the Hooker Valley eventually ending up at the Hooker Valley Glacial Lake, where icebergs can be seen carving off the glacier and floating all the way down to the shoreline.

 I’ve done this hike at least 3 times, once in the summer and twice in the winter.
-Try and hike there in the late afternoon and stay for the sunset.
-On a clear day you will see the top of Mount Cook lighting up and turning red!
+If the weather permits, try and hike there in the late afternoon and stay for the sunset.
+On a clear day, you will see the top of Mount Cook lighting up and turning red!

-Take the road back toward civilisation, 2km away from Mount Cook Village and turn left onto Tasman Valley Road (Highway 80).
-After a short drive to the carpark, the 1 hour return route can be started.
+Take the road back toward civilization, 2km away from Mount Cook Village, and turn left onto Tasman Valley Road (Highway 80).
+After a short drive to the parking lot, the 1-hour return walk to the Tasman Glacier lookout starts.

 I go into more detail about Mount Cook National Park in a separate post.

 TIP: Accommodation in Mount Cook is really scarce so book as far ahead as you can!
-Campsite is operated on first come first serve basis.
+The Whitehorse Hill campsite operates on a first come first serve basis.

-If you can’t find accommodation in Mount Cook Village, your other option is to stay in Tekapo.
-Don’t worry it’s on your way to Christchurch anyway.
+If you can’t find accommodation in Mount Cook Village, your other option is to either stay in Twizel or Tekapo.
+The latter is on the way to Christchurch – your final destination.

 Tekapo is another scenic little mountain village.
 If you have an extra day it’s worth stopping at, as there is a fair bit to do around here.